 1 - Manually

-2 - Using a barcode wand
+2 - Using a Barcode Wand

-Select the first field that you want to fill by clicking on "+ Labware ID" or "+ Sample ID" and start scanning barcodes.
+Select the first field that you want to fill out by clicking on "+ Labware ID" or "+ Sample ID" and start scanning barcodes.

-3 - Importing sample information from file
+3 - Importing sample information from a file

-This feature is accessible from:
+This option is accessible from:

-(for every experiment setup)
+(in every experiment setup)

-Note: Imported sample data will affect the entire solutions at start list
+Note: Imported sample data will affect the entire "Solutions at start" list.

-Note: Imported sample data will ONLY affect the solutions at start contained in the selected consumable holder
+Note: Imported sample data will ONLY affect the "Solutions at start" contained in the selected consumable holder.

 a.
-Click on "Import samples info" button
+Click on the "Import samples info" button

-By default, an imported file containing only a simple list of words, will be imported as a list of sample IDs.
+By default, an imported file containing only a simple list of words will be imported as a list of sample IDs.

 Alternatively, OneLab will require setting up a title for each column of data.
 Titles could be as follows: LabwareName, Position, LabwareID, SampleName, SampleID, SampleVolume